 support to attend a conference in Europe

-The call for nominations for the 2016 Nicholas Kurti Science Prize is now announced.
-The deadline for submission is 30th November, 2015.
+Please note: The opportunity to submit the nominations for the 2016 Nicholas Kurti Science Prize is now closed.